nraboy/mongodb-stitch-hugo/README.md

 npm install mongodb-stitch-cli --save-dev
 ```

-The above commands will create a new **package.json** file at the root of your project and then install various packages which will help towards building and deploying the project.
+The above commands will create a new **package.json** file at the root of your project and then install various packages that will help towards building and deploying the project.

 For example, we'll be using `gulp-clean` for cleaning our project of old files before building and we'll be using `gulp-shell` to interact with the command line from JavaScript.
 We're adding the `mongodb-stitch-cli` package because we want the future deployment services to have access to it locally within a project rather than globally.